 “Best thing I ever did was employ SHS.
 I can sleep at night now knowing my most vulnerable children are being looked after brilliantly.”

-Sue Harte, Head Teacher, John Stainer Community Primary School
+Sue Harte, Headteacher, John Stainer Community Primary School

 Tackling barriers to learning

-There are many families who face a range of complex needs which prevents them from giving their children’s education the focus it needs and often results in their children having poor attendance and/or behaviour at school.
+There are many families who face a range of complex needs which prevents them from giving their child’s education the focus it needs and often results in their children having poor attendance and/or behaviour at school.
 This can include mental and physical health issues, poor or inadequate housing, domestic violence and poverty.
-SHS practitioners work with the whole family to identify and tackle these issues, working in partnership with a range of community services and agencies such as CAMHS to ensure that children and families get the specialist support they need.
+SHS practitioners work with the whole family to identify and tackle these issues, working in partnership with a range of community services and agencies to ensure that children and families get the specialist support they need.

 Developing character and resilience